TV Entertainment Centers

 During

-Here you can see the earliest stage: horizontal blocking strips spanning the wall from floor to the upper reaches of the 21-foot surface, with the fireplace platform base taking shape at the floor.
-These ledger strips create the attachment points for everything above and ensure the finished panels never telegraph a soft spot or a ripple.
+This is the earliest stage.
+Horizontal blocking strips run from the floor up through the full 21-foot height, and the fireplace platform base is taking shape at the bottom.
+Those ledger strips give everything above a place to grab, so the finished panels never telegraph a soft spot or a ripple.

 During: TV Entertainment Centers by AVP Construction JAX in Courtney Oaks, St. Augustine, FL